aleixpinardell/language-tesp/README.md

 3. Search for 'language-tesp' and install the package.

 You are ready to go.
-If you want to learn more, keap reading:
+If you want to learn more, keep reading:

 4. Create a new file and save it with `tespin` extension.

-5. Start typing `list` and press the tab or return key to get a list of all the parameters recognized by TESP, together with their default value and the (range of) valid values.
+5. Go to Packages > Snippets > Available to see a list with all the snippets supported by the current version of the language package.

-6. You can always
+6. Set Atom as the application used to open `tespin`, `tespvar` and `tespout` files by default.